GabrielPontolillo/Quantum_Algorithm_Implementations/README.md

 #### CirQ

-If you begun by looking into qiskit, the structure of CirQ code will be very familiar as they follow a very similar concept of defining a quantum circuit and running it.
+If you've begun by looking into qiskit, the structure of CirQ code will be very familiar as they follow a very similar concept of defining a quantum circuit and running it.
 The main difference that can be found with CirQ, is that Qubits are separate Objects and they need to be declared and stored in an array and passed into functions that create said circuits.

 - [Basic tutorial for CirQ](https://quantumai.google/cirq/tutorials/basics) Simple introduction to syntax and various concepts.
 - [Textbook algorithms in CirQ](https://quantumai.google/cirq/tutorials/educators/textbook_algorithms) Contains various quantum algorithm implementation.